snapframework/snap-website/templates/tutorials/heist.md

 like traditional relative and absolute paths.
 The root directory will be the root of your template directory tree, and the current directory will be the directory containing whatever template is currently being processed.
-Absolute template path names start at the root directory.
-Relative template path names start at the current directory.

 If the template name does not have any '/' characters, then Heist searches in the current directory for a template with that name.
-If it finds one, then Heist applies the template just like you would expect.
+If it finds one, then Heist applies that template.
 The different behavior is that if the named template is not found in the current directory, Heist recursively searches up the directory hierarchy looking for the name.
 Heist uses the first template it finds on the way up that has that name.
 If no template is found, then you'll get an error.

 This cascading behavior allows you to put site-wide templates in the top-level directory and selectively override them in subdirectories